koyomdev21/super-to-do/README.md

 Packages used in this project:

-flutter riverpod: to handle the state of the apps and caching strategy. go router: to handle the navigation. retrofit and dio: to handle the entire REST api calling.
+- flutter riverpod: to handle the state of the apps and caching strategy.
+- go router: to handle the navigation.
+- retrofit and dio: to handle the entire REST api calling.
-mocktail: mocking and testing.
+- mocktail: mocking and testing.
-mapbox: implementing map for the application.
+- mapbox: implementing map for the application.
-sembast: for data persistence.
+- sembast: for data persistence.

 For the meantime, apps crash happened for android when closing map as per flutter/flutter#106464.
+Can downgrade to Flutter version 2 for android.
 IOS working as intended.

 Changes to be implement in the near future: